-The Berwick Innovation Center allows students in grades 4-12 to pursue an area of interest or passion through self-directed study with the assistance of an involved mentor.
-Some of the pursuits involving a multicultural or inclusive theme include:
+The Berwick Innovation Center allows students in Grades 4-12 to pursue an area of interest or passion through self-directed study with the assistance of an involved mentor.
+Some of the Innovation Pursuits® involving a multicultural or inclusive theme include:

 Musical expression and American Sign Language

 Comparing differences in educational models on a worldwide scale